 15:9 Diet Versus 16:8 Diet

-You might be wondering why 15:9 and not a 16:8 (16 hours of water fasting alternating with eight hours of non-fasting) – the latter is far more commonly discussed on the Internet.
+You might wonder why I employ a 15:9 and not a 16:8 diet (16 hours of water fasting alternating with eight hours of non-fasting) – the latter is far more commonly discussed on the Internet.
 When I first started this form of intermittent fasting, I stuck to the 16:8 diet.
-After a couple of months of trying to adapt to the diet plan, I found the eight-hour window, during which I allowed myself to eat, was too restrictive – I was frequently pressured to complete tasks, including the task of eating everything I wanted to eat, hurriedly.
-On the other hand, when I gave myself nine hours instead, I could comfortably fit in all my meals, work, errands, and even exercise.
-Therefore, I found that the 15:9 diet easier to stick with while still meeting my objectives for intermittent fasting.
+After a couple of months of trying to adapt to the diet plan, I found the eight-hour window I allowed myself to eat was too restrictive.
+I frequently felt pressured to hurriedly complete tasks, including eating everything I wanted to eat.
+On the other hand, I could comfortably fit in all my meals, work, errands, and even exercise when I gave myself nine hours instead.
+Therefore, I found the 15:9 diet easier to stick with while still meeting my objectives for intermittent fasting.

 Physical exercise is a big part of my overall strategy to overcome the effects of IBS.
-In addition to its well-known health benefits, regular exercise helps me to manage stress and maintain mental awareness and focus.
+Besides its well-known health benefits, regular exercise helps me manage stress and maintain mental awareness and focus.

 My exercise program is easy to describe.
-Other than scheduled rest days (generally one rest day after 3 consecutive days of exercise), I plan to engage in one of the following activities each day:
+Other than scheduled rest days (generally one rest day after three consecutive days of exercise), I do one of the following activities each day:

-- Rowing – currently: 77 minutes (no break), stroke rate 17 or 18 strokes per minute, average pace 2 minutes 10 seconds per 500 metres
+- Rowing – currently: 77 minutes (no break), stroke rate 17 or 18 strokes per minute, average pace 2 minutes 10 seconds per 500 meters

 - Running – currently: 10.5 km in 62 minutes

 - Road cycling – currently: 32 km in 65 minutes